Medical Marijuana Identification Card Program [MMICP]

 Answers questions about Proposition 215, qualifying medical conditions, requirements for obtaining a MMIC, and a client's legal rights.

-Instructions on how to apply for a medical marijuana ID card.
+Instructions on how to apply for a medical marijuana ID card or file an appeal if a prior application was denied.

 All information contained in this website is subject to change without notice.